How to Wax Suede | A Step-By-Step Guide Boots, Shoes, or Jackets

 Step 9

-If you want a shinier look to the suede, add an extra layer of wax.
-This time apply this additional wax directly to the leather without using heat.
+If you want the suede to look shinier, add an extra layer of wax.
+This time, apply the additional wax directly to the leather without using heat.

 Step 10

-The next step is to use a dull wooden tool to smooth out any stubborn spots of excess wax.
-You can also use it to even out any areas that appear uneven.
-Clean the tool on cloth as you go along.
+The next step is to use a dull wooden tool to smooth out any stubborn spots of excess wax and even out any areas that appear uneven.
+Clean the tool on a cloth as you go along.

 Pro tip: You can buy a special wax smoothing tool for the job.
-Otter Wax sells them on their website for less than $5; it’s made from birch and gives you a two-inch-wide surface for smoothing out and removing any excess.
+Otter Wax sells them on its website for less than $5.
+It’s made from birch and has a two-inch-wide surface for smoothing out and removing any excess.
 You can also use the tool on other waxed fabrics like bags to eliminate creases by heating the surface first with a hairdryer.

-If you want to appreciate the difference truly, take before and after pictures.
+If you truly want to appreciate the difference, take before and after pictures.
 You may be surprised.

 It’s up to you how often re-waxing is required.